jlparkI/xGPR/docs/kernel_info/static_layers.rst

        | Larger numbers will improve accuracy but increase
        | computational expense.
 Try 1000 - 2000 to start with
        | and increase if needed.
+   * - ``simplex_rffs``
+     - | Applies the simplex random features modification from
+       | Reid et al. 2023 (an experimental feature that may
+       | sometimes improve performance but slightly increases
+       | computational cost).